 James Ijames is a Philadelphia based performer and playwright.
 He has appeared regionally in productions at The Arden Theatre Company, The Philadelphia Theatre Company, InterAct Theatre Company, The Wilma Theatre, Baltimore Center Stage, Mauckingbird Theatre Company, and People’s Light and Theatre.
 James’ plays have been produced by Flashpoint Theatre Company, Orbiter 3, Theatre Horizon (Philadelphia, PA), The National Black Theatre (NYC), Ally Theatre (Washington DC) and have received development with PlayPenn New Play Conference, The Lark, Playwright’s Horizon, Clubbed Thumb, Villanova Theater, The Gulfshore Playhouse, Wilma Theatre, Azuka Theatre and Victory Garden.
 James is the 2011 F. Otto Haas Award for an Emerging Artist recipient, and he also won two Barrymores for Outstanding Supporting Actor in a Play for Superior Donuts and Angels In America and one Barrymore for Outstanding Direction of a Play for The Brothers Size with Simpatico Theatre Company.
 James is a 2011 Independence Foundation Fellow, a 2015 Pew Fellow for Playwrighting, the 2015 winner of the Terrance McNally New Play Award for WHITE, the 2015 Kesselring Honorable Mention Prize winner for ….Miz Martha and a 2017 recipient of the Whiting Award.
 James is a founding member of Orbiter 3, Philadelphia’s first playwright producing collective and a mentor for The Foundry.
 He received a B.A. in Drama from Morehouse College in Atlanta, GA and a M.F.A. in Acting from Temple University in Philadelphia, PA.
 James is Assistant Professor of Theatre at Villanova University and resides in South Philadelphia.

-Erlina Ortiz is a Dominican-American playwright, actor, and theater maker from Reading, PA based in Philadelphia.
-She graduated with a B.A. in Theatre from Temple University #templemade.
-Erlina wrote and directed Power Street Theatre Company’s first production MinorityLand, and has since had three other works developed and presented to positive reception with PSTC where she is proud to be resident playwright.
-Erlina is a member of The Foundry, a Philadelphia Emerging Playwrights Lab.
-She has received the Amtrak Writer’s residency, Signal Fire Outpost Residency, her play She Wore Those Shoes had a developmental reading at Theatre Exile’s Studio X-hibition Series, and she has received the Bartol Grant for her bilingual playwriting course with PSTC.
+Erlina Ortiz is a Dominican-American playwright, performer, and theatre maker from Reading, PA based in Philadelphia.
+She graduated with a BA in Theatre from Temple University.
+Her heartfelt and difficult plays on gentrification, domestic violence, and rape culture have been produced with Power Street Theatre where she is proud to be resident playwright.
+Erlina is a member of New Pages, a professional writer’s group with Azuka Theatre Company and an Alumni of The Foundry @ Playpenn.
+She has received the Amtrak Writer’s residency, the Signal Fire Outpost Residency, and her play She Wore Those Shoes had a developmental reading at Theatre Exile’s Studio X-hibition Series in 2016.
+She has twice been a finalist for the Leeway Transformation Award.
+In 2018 Erlina’s play Las Mujeres premiered with Power Street Theatre Company to sold out houses and rave reviews picking up a Bonaly Award for Creation of Community Joy, and Spring 2019 her play MorirSonyando was Barrymore Recommended.
 Erlina believes being an artist is a superpower, she believes in using her powers for good.